The Daring Gourmet

 Instructions

 • Cut the vanilla beans in half lengthwise and scrape out the vanilla flecks inside.
 Add the flecks and the beans to the vodka in a glass jar with a fitted lid.
 Make sure the vanilla beans are submerged under the alcohol otherwise any exposed parts can become slimy and potentially ruin your extract.
 Place the extract in a dark, cool place, shaking occasionally for the first few weeks.
-The extract "can" be used in as little as 8 weeks but it won't have reached optimal potency.
-The extract gets better with age.
-For far better results use after 6 months and for optimal results wait 12 months.
+The extract "can" be used in as little as 8 weeks but it won't have remotely reached optimal flavor potency.
+The extract gets vastly better with age.
+For far better results use after 6 months and for optimal results wait 12 months or longer.

 • Once the extract is ready, place the funnel on the glass jars and fill them with the extract.
 If you like, to get even more flavor out of the beans as the extract ages, slice the used vanilla beans to fit the length of the jars and place about 2 pieces in the 2-ounce jars and 4 pieces in the 4-ounce jars.
 That way the extract will continue to "ripen" as it sits.